code-muni/eMark/README.md

 Check out our [Image Gallery](docs/image-gallery.md) to see eMark in action with detailed screenshots of all the features and interface elements.

+Also, explore our [Architecture & Workflow Diagrams](docs/diagram.md) to understand the system structure and signing process.

 ## 🚀 Getting Started

 ## 📦 Prerequisites